automorphic-project/automorphic-website/README.markdown

 Description
 -----------
-This is a new version of the website for the [Stacks project](http://automorphic.math.columbia.edu), enabling a comment system, improved tag lookup and a full-powered online view of its contents.
+This is a new version of the website for the [Automorphic project](http://automorphic.newark.rutgers.edu), enabling a comment system, improved tag lookup and a full-powered online view of its contents.

 Configuration